Holy Spirit Advantage Prophetic Ministries

 “heart murder” precedes the actual act.
 The Christian, therefore, should know that the heart murderer is already guilty

-before God even if the fear of retribution restrains him or her from committing the overt act.
-Because evil in the heart is
+before God even if the fear of retribution restrains you from committing the overt act.
+Because evil in the heart is the

 The Christian and Anger